CSCI-4611-Spring-2022/Assignment-3/README.md

 #### 4. Displaying the Earthquakes

 Display on the Earth all the earthquakes that have happened within the past one year of the current visualization time.
+The basic structure for this is already implemented; you just need to uncomment a line of code in the `QuakeVis.update()` method to start drawing earthquake markers.
+However, their positions will initially be placed randomly.

-- Use your `Earth.convertLatLongToPlane()` method to obtain the earthquake positions such that they match the textures (i.e., an earthquake occurring in California must be displayed in the same location as the California of the Earth texture).
+- Use your `Earth.convertLatLongToPlane()` method to obtain the earthquake positions such that they match the texture (i.e., an earthquake occurring in California must be displayed in the same location as the California of the Earth texture).
 One way to tell if your mapping is correct is if you see a lot of earthquakes along the "Ring of Fire" in the Pacific Ocean off the coast of Asia.
 - You may use a sphere to draw the earthquake markers or come up with your own custom geometry.
 Earthquake sizes and colors should be based on the earthquake data in some meaningful way.
 For example, the instructor's implementation used `lerp()` functions to adjust the radius (between some predefined minimum and maximum) and color (between yellow to red) of the sphere based on the magnitude.
-- In the instructor's implementation, the earthquakes markers are animated to gradually shrink and then are removed from the scene.
+- In the instructor's implementation, the earthquakes markers are animated to gradually shrink before they are removed from the scene.
 The size animation is not necessary for this assignment and could be considered as wizard functionality.
-However, you should still make sure to remove each marker after a certain period of time by calling the parent object's `remove()` function.
-Otherwise, it will keep creating new markers until the program slows down and potentially crashes.

 #### 5. Creating the Globe Mesh Geometry